odisfm/zcx-core/docs/content/index.md

 ___
 ## features

-zcx scripts contain many features that are impractical or impossible to replicate natively in ClyphX
+zcx scripts contain many features that are impractical or impossible to replicate natively in ClyphX Pro

 ### built for modes